 Yes there is, but you can visit our Cool Cash Card kiosks to load funds onto a Cool Cash Card.
 The Cool Cash Cards work just the same as cash and are accepted anywhere in the park for food, games, merchandise and rides.
 Cool Cash Cards work great with family members who want to visit different areas of the park at the same time and offers convenience so you can enjoy your day at Indiana Beach.
 Don't worry- if you lose your card, just make sure you have your receipt and we can track the purchases and balance and issue a new card!
 You can also load funds to a Cool Cash Card online here, at Guest Relations or any ticket/ admission booth!

 What is the refund policy?

 Tickets and passes are non-refundable and non-transferrable once purchased, processed, and/or redeemed.

 No, Indiana Beach is a pay one price facility.
 Because of the breadth of entertainment offered for all ages, Indiana Beach maintains the pay-one-price policy for all Guests to enjoy the rides, slides, and other entertainment.
 Visit the Tickets & Passes page for all other Funday and Season Pass information.

 How much does it cost to park?

 Free parking is available in the north and south lots.
 Paid Premium and handicap-accessible parking is available in the lower north lot, including a limited number of free handicap-accessible spots.
-Parking is FREE for guests eating at our Skyroom Restaurant, within a 2 hour time limit.
-Parking for the VIP lots cost $7 and $10.
+Parking for the VIP lots cost $10.